Chapter 14-53

 (12) Any bars installed on the windows or the doors of the facility shall be installed only on the interior of the building.

-(13) Security personnel shall be on site twenty-four (24) hours a day or alternative security as authorized by the City Manager or his/her designee(s), and must have a verified response security patrol when closed.
-Security personnel must be licensed by the State of California Bureau of Security and Investigative Services personnel and shall be subject to the prior review and approval of the City Manager or his/her designee(s), with such approval not to be unreasonably withheld.
+(13) Security personnel shall be on site during operating hours as well as any hours in which employees may be on site before or after regular operating hours.
+Security personnel must be at least twenty-one (21) years of age, licensed by the State of California Bureau of Security and Investigative Services personnel and comply with Chapters 11.4 and 11.5 of Division 3 of the Business and Professions Code.
+Security personnel shall be subject to the prior review and approval of the City Manager or his/her designee(s), with such approval not to be unreasonably withheld.
 Firearms may be carried by security personnel while they are on duty if authorized by the Chief of Police.

 (14) Each facility shall have the capability to remain secure during a power outage and shall ensure that all access doors are not solely controlled by an electronic access panel to ensure that locks are not released during a power outage.